muratk3n/thirdwave/en/README.md

 prepackaged solution.
 Demystify.

-Professor: "The simulation of non-trivial practical problems in fluid dynamics (defined as problems in more than one dimension) usually requires sophisticated tools.
+Professor: "The simulation of non-trivial practical problems in fluid dynamics ... usually requires sophisticated tools.
 These tools often come with many whistles and bells, are proprietary or difficult to tinker with, modify the code and add to it.
 Students with access to these tools end up spending most of the time learning how to press their many buttons and become technicians instead of professionals.
 It is the experience of the author (in a similar field, Electrical Engineering) that most of these technicians are laid off in their thirties when the standard recession cycle hits the industry.
 Their diplomas were not of much help.
 Expensive and proprietary software tools have their place in the industry.
 Students in their formative years at school should be able to write code, be able to read the code written by others and modify, improve and expand it.
 Code, simulate, debug and correct.
 This is the way to develop understanding and intuition"

 ---